smo0ths/UE4CommOpti/README.md

 New simple method no need to unpak :)
 Works with any unreal game.
-Past under code in Engine.ini
+Paste under code in Engine.ini
 Always testing stuff contact me twitch.tv/smoothschannel or discord

 MY CONFIG: